Jahid Nirob: Career

 Playing harmonium with the song "Duniyaa" from the cinema Aynabaji was the commencing point of Jahid Nirob's journey to Chirkutt.
 Pavel Areen, the drummer & producer of Chirkutt band, was the pathfinder of Nirob's peregrination with Chirkutt.
 After joining Chirkutt, Jahid Nirob exuviated all of his existing work and started working with the band dedicatedly.

 At the same time he started working as a music producer for butter communication, a highly equipped studio owned by Pavel Areen.
 And from that point of his career there was no looking back.
 He played his proficient role with Chirkutt in both national & international programs.

 Jahid Nirob is attaining success in his solo career simultaneously.
-He can be marked as the most flourished musician in advertising industry.
-He accomplished more than 400 background score of TVC & OVC till to date.
+He is a musician in the advertising industry.
+He accomplished more than 400 background scores of TVC & OVC to date.

-The web series Mohanagar by Ashfaque Nipun & Munshigiri by Amitabh Reza Chowdhury managed to reach the heart of Bengali language viewers, The background score of these engrossing crime drama was directed and composed by Jahid Nirob.
+He composed the background score for several web series including Mohanagar by Ashfaque Nipun & Munshigiri by Amitabh Reza Chowdhury.

 Several classic plays & short films are incorporated with his songs.
 Some noteworthy creations are "A Mon Tomar Mone" (2018), his first executed solo work, from the play "Premik 1982", "Prothom Upohar" from the same-titled play, "Kar Lagia" & "Tomake Chai" from Close-Up Kache Asar Golpo 2020 & 2021 respectively.
 The co-artist of the later one was Nazmun Munira Nancy.

 The movie "Poddapuran" represents his inaugural venture as a music director within the Bangladeshi film industry.
 His second work,"Poran," has garnered immense popularity among Bengali-speaking audiences, and his third creation, "Deshantor," has carved a significant milestone in the realm of periodical music.